Beryllium: Physical properties

 Beryllium is a steel gray and hard metal that is brittle at room temperature and has a close-packed hexagonal crystal structure.
 It has exceptional stiffness (Young's modulus 287 GPa) and a melting point of 1287 °C. The modulus of elasticity of beryllium is approximately 35% greater than that of steel.
-The combination of this modulus and a relatively low density results in an unusually fast sound conduction speed in beryllium – about 12.9 km/s at ambient conditions.
+The combination of this modulus and a relatively low density results in an unusually high sound conduction speed in beryllium – about 12.9 km/s at ambient conditions.

 Among all metals, beryllium dissipates the most heat per unit weight, with both high specific heat (1925 J·kg^{−1}·K^{−1}) and thermal conductivity (216 W·m^{−1}·K^{−1}).

-Beryllium's conductivity and relatively low coefficient of linear thermal expansion (11.4×10^-6 K^{−1}), make it uniquely stable under extreme temperature differences.
+Beryllium's conductivity and relatively low coefficient of linear thermal expansion (11.4×10^-6 K^{−1}) make it uniquely stable under extreme temperature differences.

 Nuclear properties

 Naturally occurring beryllium, save for slight contamination by the radioisotopes created by cosmic rays, is isotopically pure beryllium-9, which has a nuclear spin of 3/2^{−}.
 The inelastic scattering cross section of beryllium increases with relation to neutron energy, allowing for significant slowing of higher-energy neutrons.
 Therefore, it works as a neutron reflector and neutron moderator; the exact strength of neutron slowing depends on the purity and size of the crystallites in the material.

 The isotope ^{9}Be can undergo a (n, 2n) neutron reaction with fast neutrons, to produce ^{8}Be, which almost immediately breaks into two alpha particles.
 Thus, for high-energy neutrons, beryllium is a neutron multiplier, releasing more neutrons than it absorbs.
 This nuclear reaction is: